 Oils & Scent

+The standard refined coconut oil adds richness, added nutrients and a silky feel to the finished sugar scrub.
 I also think the combination of oils gives it a little more of a glistening slightly translucent look too.

 Of course, peppermint essential oil was used to scent this scrub.
 This oil is invigorating with a nice fresh scent making it great to use in an exfoliating scrub.